mohan1998g/PySpark/README.md

 # PySpark
 All I know about PySpark

-For all the code executions above, the one time code is
+For all the code executions above, Please put the below code at the begining

 import sys
 from pyspark import SparkConf, SparkContext